MicrosoftDocs/memdocs/memdocs/intune/protect/mde-security-integration.md

 After devices onboard to Defender for Endpoint, you'll need to create device groups to support deployment of policy for MDE.

-Two new labels will exist for devices that are using the new security management for Microsoft Defender for Endpoint.
-We will add two new labels as listed below:
+You'll find two new labels for devices that are using the new security management for Microsoft Defender for Endpoint:

-- **MDEJoined** - Added to devices that are joined to the directory as part of this scenario
+- **MDEJoined** - Added to devices that are joined to the directory as part of this scenario.
 - **MDEManaged** - Added to devices that are actively using the security management scenario.
 This tag is removed from the device if Defender for Endpoint stops managing the security configuration.

 You can create groups for these devices [in Azure AD](/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal) or [from within the Microsoft Endpoint Manager admin center](../fundamentals/groups-add.md).

 ## Deploy policy

-After creating one or more Azure AD groups that contain devices managed by MDE, you can create and deploy the following policies for Security Management for Microsoft Defender for Endpoint to those groups:
+After creating one or more Azure AD groups that contain devices managed by MDE, create and deploy the following policies for Security Management for Microsoft Defender for Endpoint to those groups:

 - Antivirus
 - Firewall